Frequently Asked Questions

 8. THE REHEARSAL

-The rehearsal normally takes place during the week prior to the wedding.
-Typically the rehearsal will take about 30 minutes.
+The rehearsal normally takes place during the week prior to the wedding and takes approximately 30 minutes.
 The main purpose of the rehearsal is to practise the entry of the bride and her attendants into the church, and to give the bride and the groom some practical instructions about where things happen and how the service proceeds.
 The time and date of the rehearsal is arranged in consultation with the celebrant.

 9. THE CEREMONY